Wyoming Pioneer Association: Mission and purpose

 In 2016, the Association's president, Bob Vollman, changed the association's mission to the following: The mission and purpose of the Wyoming Pioneer Association is to keep alive the traditions of family loyalty, integrity, and honor that have sustained us in the past and made Wyoming great.
 We will build on our heritage and history with the confidence that our future generations will be as proud of us as we are of our ancestors.
-The Wyoming Pioneer Association acts as an advisory board to the Pioneer Museum, which is operated by the state.
+The Wyoming Pioneer Association acts as an advisory board to the Pioneer Museum, which is operated by the State of Wyoming.
 The museum is open all year.
 The museum collects and displays artifacts important to the West and its expansion as well as to pioneers.

-Wyoming Pioneer Museum
+Wyoming Pioneer Memorial Museum

 The museum was first created in 1927 in what is now referred to as the Wyoming Pioneer Cabin.
 The association operated the museum at that site until 1956, when the state built a new museum using appropriated funds.
 In 2017, the museum created an Advisory Council to support the superintendent, and the association has a permanent voting member.
 The association continues in its role as the Friends of the Museum Group.

-The museum has been running continuously since 1927, and over 50 years in its current building.
+The museum has been running continuously since 1927, having relocated to its current building in 1956.
 Some examples of items on display are an original jackalope, a historic bar, historic photographs, and a Native American artifact collection.
-An exciting item also is the bib overalls from 1979 ProRodeo Hall of Fame inductee stock contractor Charles Irwin.
+The museum also displays the bib overalls from 1979 ProRodeo Hall of Fame inductee stock contractor Charles Irwin.